sbreitbart/urban_genetic_divergence/Figures_Tables/README.md

 This folder contains the results of binomial expansion tests.

+### Climate

+This folder contains figures and tables describing climatic differences between weather stations at the urban and rural termini of the urbanization gradient from which the plants were sampled.

 ### Comparing_ANOVA

 This folder contains the table of discrepancies between the multi-year and one-year ANOVA, as well as the csv file with the original information.